The Legend of Tarzan (film): Box office

-Internationally, The Legend of Tarzan received a scattered release pattern, in order to take advantage of the competitive landscape surrounding the 2016 European Championship.
+Internationally, The Legend of Tarzan received a scattered release pattern, in order to take advantage of the competitive landscape surrounding the UEFA Euro 2016.
 It is likely that a recoup of the film's hefty production budget will be dependent on international audiences and returns.
 Jeff Goldstein, Warner's executive vice president of domestic distribution, told The New York Times, "This property has always really been about the international opportunity."
 The film opened across 19 markets on the same weekend it debuted in North America, including major territories like Russia and South Korea.
 In its opening weekend, it grossed $19.3 million on about 6,700 screens, and an IMAX total of $1.2 million from 122 IMAX theaters.
 In Russia and the CIS, it opened with $3.1 million, debuting in first place at the box office.
 However, it was the lowest No. 1 opening for a film since April, while in South Korea it debuted at No. 2, with $4 million.
 In the latter market, it faced significant competition from local films Familyhood and The Hunt, both of which performed strongly.
 In the United Kingdom and Ireland, it came in second place with $4.7 million, including previews, debuting behind the animated The Secret Life of Pets, and in Australia with $3.2 million, behind Finding Dory.
 Elsewhere, Asia had No. 1 openings in India, Indonesia, Thailand and Malaysia.
 The studio also reported No. 1 debuts in Mexico ($4.6 million), Brazil ($3.4 million), Spain ($1.8 million), Italy ($1.6 million), the majority of Eastern European markets, and Puerto Rico.
 Germany ($2 million), the UAE ($1.6 million), and Japan ($1.5 million) had similar opening figures.